phillvancejr/X-Forth/README.md

     * [ ] X-B (Basic)
 ### Third Party
 If you create an X-Forth please let me know, I'd love to link to it!
 Any language is great!

+## For Fun
+This project was created to allow me to play with and compare different languages and to explore different aspects of programming languages and compilers like: interpreters, compiling to native code, assembly, virtual machines and more.
+Even if you're not interested in Forth, you might be interested in the ways similar things are implemented in the different languages used here.